jwharm/tunneler/README.md

 # Tunneler

-This project is a remake of Geoffrey Silverton's classic [Tunneler](https://tunneler.org) game for DOS.
+This project is a remake of Geoffrey Silverton's classic [Tunneler](https://tunneler.org) game for DOS, for multiple players via internet.
 The game is developed as a HTML5 Canvas and Javascript app, with a small node.js server that facilitates communication between the players.
 The graphics are a bit different from the original, and some gameplay elements are changed (for example, the map is not randomly generated) but the basic gameplay is the same.

 ![screenshot](screenshot.png)